 Circulation records are maintained by an automated system that prints out overdue notices.
 Overdue notices are sent home each month or more often if necessary.
 When a book becomes more than 4 weeks overdue (6 weeks from the time of check-out), it is considered lost.
 At this point, students may not check out any more materials until the missing book is returned or paid for.
 Students may renew materials as often as needed (unless there is a wait list) to avoid issues with overdue books.

 Students are responsible for caring for the materials they check out from the library and are given instruction in how to do so.
 If an item is damaged beyond normal use, the student will be asked to pay the replacement cost.

-Please visit my website for more detailed information about me, links to great learning websites on Kid Connections, book trailers, and the library program!
+Please visit my website for more detailed information about me, the library schedule, curriculum and links to great learning websites on Kid Connections.
 I'm looking forward to another great year at Hoover!

 TEACHER: Mr. O'Loughlin